What are stem cells?

 Stem cells are distinguished from other cell types by two important characteristics.
-First, they are unspecialized, resting (quiescent) cells capable of renewing themselves through cell division, sometimes after long periods of inactivity.
+First, they are unspecialized cells capable of renewing themselves through cell division, sometimes after long periods of inactivity.
 Second, under certain physiologic or experimental conditions, they can be induced to become tissue- or organ-specific cells with special functions.
 In some organs, such as the gut and bone marrow, stem cells regularly divide to repair and replace worn out or damaged tissues.
-In other organs, however, such as the pancreas and the heart, stem cells only divide under special conditions, or with the appropriate stimulation.
+In other organs, however, such as the pancreas and the heart, stem cells only divide under special conditions.

-Believe it or not 'stem cell' procedures have been performed since the 1950's and were pioneered by physicians like E. Donall Thomas.
-These Bone Marrow Transplants currently provide life-saving treatments for patients with leukemia, lymphoma, other blood disorders, and some solid tumors.
+Stem cell procedures currently provide life-saving treatments for patients with leukemia, lymphoma, other blood disorders, and some solid tumors.
 The three main technologies in use today are:

 Adult stem cell transplant: bone marrow stem cells